 What does passover have to do with Jesus?

 So, let's dive deeper on the connection between Passover and Easter.
 The gospels tell us that Jesus died during the Passover, which is significant for a variety of reasons.
 Mainly: the timing of his crucifixion and death is anything but accidental.

 When considering the deep connections between Passover and Easter, you can focus on the fact that the Passover sacrifice of the blemish-free lamb commanded by God saved the lives of the Hebrew children.

 The New Testament teaches us that Jesus, who was also blemish free, shed his blood to save human beings from our sin, as GotQuestions.org noted.
 This is a theme that is repeatedly explained throughout the New Testament, with the disciples comparing Jesus to a lamb and explaining that he fulfilled the Old Testament prophecies.

 In fact, John the Baptist likened Jesus to a lamb in John 1:29 when he proclaimed:

 “Look, the Lamb of God, who takes away the sin of the world!”
 And Peter calls Jesus in 1 Peter 1:19 “a lamb without blemish or defect.”

 The lamb in the Old Testament was, thus, a foreshadowing of what was to come in Christ.
 So, from a Christian and New Testament perspective, Jesus’ death is a fulfillment of what unfolded in these Old Testament scriptures.

-For more on Moses and Passover, watch Sight & Sound Theatres’ “Moses” stage production and to learn more about Jesus’ life and the Easter story, check out “The Gospel of John.”
-You can watch these and thousands of other movies, series, and more for free during your one-month trial of PureFlix.com.
+To learn more about Jesus’ life and the Easter story, check out PureFlix.com's Easter catalogue of shows and movies.
+You can watch these and thousands of other movies, series, and more during your free trial of PureFlix.com.